 - Think you may have late payments

-Note: While cancelling a credit card can slightly decrease your credit score, annual fees can add up.
+Note: While canceling a credit card can slightly decrease your credit score, annual fees can add up.
 Evaluate each card for a year, and cancel any cards you don’t feel are worth it.

 If you downgrade your card to a no-annual-fee version, you’ll keep your available credit, and you won’t impact your average length of credit history!
 But in most cases, you give up earning a sign-up bonus when you downgrade.

 Or, you can also apply for a new no-annual-fee card periodically to maintain your length of history (because you never have to cancel them!).

 Confident You Can Handle Travel Rewards Cards?
 Start With These!

 If you’re responsible enough to use miles & points credit cards, here are a few good cards to start with!